stblake/psf/README.md

 # psf
 Perfect Sequence Finder (psf) - finds constructions for perfect sequences and arrays.
 This program is a spin-off of numerous different programs I have been running since mid 2006.
 Many details of this program are given in my [PhD thesis](https://monash.figshare.com/articles/Constructions_for_Perfect_Autocorrelation_Sequences_and_Multi-Dimensional_Arrays/4903103), in particular Chapter 9.

+The goal of this project is to find a perfect sequence which is longer than the Frank sequences, length n^2 over n roots of unity.
+For example, the discovery of a sequence of length 216 over 6 roots of unity.
+It is presently unknown if such sequences exist, however they would have immediate applications in communications, providing the phase is not too large.

 This program searches for n-phase two dimensional arrays with perfect periodic autocorrelation.
 The index function of the array is of the form

 S(i,j) = \omega^{\sum_{k=1}^{N}floor(p_k(x,y)/d_k)},